-Tommie Copper: Tommie Copper does not have the extensive lineup that the others do when it comes to fitness tights, but they do a good job with the limited array that they make.
+Tommie Copper: More known for their excellent compression socks, Tommie Copper does not have the extensive lineup that the others do when it comes to fitness tights, but they do a good job with the limited array that they make.
 The Vitality tights are the main running and workout tights for men, while their 3/4 female tights are popular choices for yoga wear.
 Overall, while they don’t have the array of models the others do, the Tommie Copper compression tights are worth a peek.

 Recovery Benefits of Compression Tights

 The benefits of compression gear are both anecdotal and backed-up by research.
 Anecdotally, many runners and cyclists swear by them as an aide to their workouts, keeping muscles and ligaments firm and aligned.
 Many suggest that using compression wear helps their joints feel better after cold weather runs, making them a critical part of a cold weather running apparel wardrobe.

 The more firm benefits are on the recovery side.
 Studies on marathoners over the past decade show that compression wear helps speed up recovery in athletes, especially in runners.
 Other studies have shown an even more pronounced effect in the reduction of Delayed Onset Muscle Soreness (DOMS) in athletes after hard workouts.